WELCOME TO MELICK LIBRARY!

 Faxes may be sent for $1.00 flat fee payable at the circulation desk.

-The Computer Study Center, located in the lower level, contains 16 computers reserved for the use of Eureka College students, faculty, and staff.
-It also serves as the Information Literacy classroom.
+- The Computer Study Center, located in the lower level, contains 16 computers reserved for the use of Eureka College students, faculty, and staff.

 Policies for equipment and Internet usage can be found on the policies page.